Gauhar Jaan

 Gauhar Jaan (born Angelina Yeoward; 26 June 1873 – 17 January 1930) was an Indian singer and dancer from Kolkata.
-Popularly known as the gramophone girl, she could possibly be India's first celebrity singer.
-She was one of the first preferences for audio houses to record music on the then-new 78rpm record in India circa 1902.
+Popularly known as the gramophone girl, she was India's first celebrity singer.
+She was one of the first preferences for audio houses to record music on the then-new 78 rpm record in India c.
+1902.

 Early life

 Gauhar Jaan was born as Eleen Angelina Yeoward on 26 June 1873 in Azamgarh, to a family of Armenian descent.
 Her father, Robert William Yeoward, worked as an engineer in a dry ice factory, and married her mother, Adeline Victoria Hemmings, in 1872.
 Victoria herself, was the daughter of Hardy Hemmings, a British soldier and a local Hindu woman named Rukmini in Allahabad and had a sister Vela.
 Vicky as she was called had been trained in music and dance.

 In 1879 the marriage ended, causing hardships to both mother and daughter, who moved to Banaras in 1881, with a Muslim man, 'Khursheed'.
 Later, Victoria converted to Islam and changed Angelina's name to 'Gauhar Jaan' and hers to 'Malka Jaan'.